openmpf/openmpf.github.io/docs/docs/Build-Environment-Setup-Guide.md

 > **NOTICE:** This software (or technical data) was produced for the U.S. Government under contract, and is subject to the Rights in Data-General Clause 52.227-14, Alt.
 IV (DEC 2007).
 Copyright 2018 The MITRE Corporation.
 All Rights Reserved.

+> **WARNING:** As of Release 3.0.0, this guide is no longer supported.
+It is left here for reference and will be removed in a future release.
+It was last tested with Release 2.1.0.
+We now support creating Docker images and deploying those containers.
+Please refer to the openmpf-docker [README](https://github.com/openmpf/openmpf-docker/blob/master/README.md).

 # General Information

 The Open Media Processing Framework (OpenMPF) software is distributed to interested parties as a raw source code package.
 This is to avoid any potential licensing issues that may arise from distributing a pre-compiled executable that is linked to dependencies that are licensed under a copyleft license or have patent restrictions.
 Generally, it is acceptable build and execute software with these dependencies for non-commercial in-house use.